camsas/firmament/README.md

 $ python job_submit.py localhost 8080 /bin/sleep 60
 ```

-(Note that you may need to run `make` in the script directory since the script
+(Note that you may need to run `make scripts_job` in the build directory since
-depends on some protocol buffer data structures that need to be compiled.
-If
+the script depends on some protocol buffer data structures that need to be
-you have run `make all`, all script dependencies should automatically have been
+compiled.
+If you have built the `coordinator` target (part of the defaults),
-built, though.)
+all script dependencies should automatically have been built, though.)

 If this all works, you should see the new job on the web UI.